poseidon/matchbox/README.md

 ## matchbox

-`matchbox` is an HTTP and gRPC service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines to create CoreOS clusters.
+`matchbox` is an HTTP and gRPC service that renders signed [Ignition configs](https://coreos.com/ignition/docs/latest/what-is-ignition.html), [cloud-configs](https://coreos.com/os/docs/latest/cloud-config.html), network boot configs, and metadata to machines to create Container Linux clusters.
 Groups match machines based on labels (e.g. MAC, UUID, stage, region) and use named Profiles for provisioning.
 Network boot endpoints provide PXE, iPXE, and GRUB. `matchbox` can be deployed as a binary, as an [appc](https://github.com/appc/spec) container with [rkt](https://coreos.com/rkt/docs/latest/), or as a Docker container.

 * [matchbox Service](Documentation/matchbox.md)
 * [Profiles](Documentation/matchbox.md#profiles)